Call for Proposals

 Who are SPARK NS industry expert advisors?

-SPARK NS has 75+ industry expert advisors with extensive experience and domain knowledge in every aspect of therapeutic discovery and development from the lab to the clinic, and specific diseases and conditions.
-Their areas of expertise include diagnostics and biomarkers, medicinal chemistry, antibody engineering, formulation, clinical trial designs, clinical operations, medical affairs, regulatory, pharmacology, legal and licensing, intellectual property, pharma business development, entrepreneurship, venture capital, and more.
+SPARK NS has 90+ industry expert advisors with extensive experience and domain knowledge in every aspect of therapeutic discovery and development from the lab to the clinic, and specific diseases and conditions, including autism and Parkinson's disease.
+Each advisor has an average of 15 years' expeirence in their area of expertise.
+These include diagnostics and biomarkers, medicinal chemistry, antibody engineering, formulation, clinical trial designs, clinical operations, medical affairs, regulatory, pharmacology, legal and licensing, intellectual property, pharma business development, entrepreneurship, venture capital, and more.

-What criteria are used to make decisions about which projects are selected for a program?
+What criteria are used to make decisions about which projects are selected for the program?

-What criteria are used to make decisions about which projects are selected for a program?
+What criteria are used to make decisions about which projects are selected for the program?

 Applications are evaluated on the following criteria: